Krzysztonek/Krzysztonek-Icons/README.md

 ## Usage
-- In your entity editor, specify an icon name followed by `kris:` prefix.
+- In your entity editor, specify an icon name followed by prefix `kris:`.
 Example: `kris:japanese-lantern`.
 - If you set `state_color: true` in your card, you'll see the icon gets colorised based upon the current RGB setting.

 ### Example: